Electrifying the Midland Main Line to provide better services for passengers

 Working with schools

-Network Rail has worked with schools to develop the storyline of a 30 minute film drama highlighting the risks posed by high voltage overhead wires.
-It was scripted by Shazia Rashid and cast using acclaimed young actors including BAFTA-nominee Aimee Kelly and Harry Kirton from Peaky Blinders.
+Because young people are the most likely to trespass, Network Rail held workshops with schools near trespass hotspots to develop and film a 30 minute drama highlighting the risks posed by high voltage overhead wires.
+The students’ story was then professionally scripted by Shazia Rashid and cast using acclaimed young actors including Harry Kirton (from Peaky Blinders) and BAFTA nominee Aimee Kelly.
+It has won already awards and been viewed over 4.5million times.
 Watch the film below.

 The workshops provided students with a real insight into the dangers of playing on the railway and particularly focused on the new overhead line equipment which is being installed locally.The workshops gave students an opportunity to express their opinions and personal views, as well as a chance to develop skills such as creativity, teamwork and the qualities required to present in front of people.